-RIPIN holds information sessions, peer to peer support and education regarding navigating adult services to assist parents and transitioning youth in developing a plan for their future.
-The RIPIN brochure is included in this packet; please feel free to contact them at 270-0101.
-Staff within DDD are also available to answer any questions you may have.
-Please call 462-3421 or email Transition@bhddh.ri.gov for assistance.
-To reach the Administrator directly, please call 462-2519 or email susan.hayward@bhddh.ri.gov
+RIPIN provides peer-to-peer support and has webinars and resources to assist during the transition years.
+Please review their website at https://ripin.org/ or call 270-0101.

+Staff within DDD are also available to answer questions.
+Please call 462-1723 to speak with the Transition Coordinator or email Carolee.Leach@bhddh.ri.gov for assistance.
+To reach the Transition Administrator, please call 462-2519 or email susan.hayward@bhddh.ri.gov

 Thank you for taking the time to review this folder.
-By doing so you are taking an important step in helping your child build a strong and successful future.
+You are taking an important step in helping your child build a strong and successful future.